 What hasn’t been said about Nuketown already?
 It’s fast, it’s frantic, lesser-skilled players can achieve high kill counts, and it’s just fun chaos.

-The broken spawns are always a sore point, but on a map this small and iconic, it’s easy to dismiss.
+The broken spawns are always the biggest sore point with Nuketown, but on a map this small and iconic, it’s to be expected and easy to dismiss.

 Another classic map, another great time to be had.
 The unusual, yet intriguing charm about Standoff is its zig-zagging lanes.